KotzaBoss/rayngine/nixos/README.md

 		|- some_assets.zip
 	|- deps
 ```
-Running the `run.sh` script will then *just work*™️.
+Running the `run.sh` script will then *just work*™️, since both the script and docker are configured with the same absolute paths.

-You could argue that it is possible to circumvent the configuring of the script by making the convention that it is always dumped in the directory it should be doing work.
-For our example, we could just copy the script into the `SOME_ASSET_BUILD_DIR` and remove the `pushd`/`popd` since we are already in the directory of the assets.
+You could argue that we could just dump the script in the directory it should be doing work.
+For our example, we could just copy the script into the `SOME_ASSET_BUILD_DIR` and remove the `pushd`/`popd` since we are already in the directory of the assets (that will be mounted in the container).

-That is true but i find my setup of configuring files and maintaining a build that strictly mirrors the source to be more *predictable*, *explicit*, and implicitely, *flexible*.
+That is true but i find my setup of configuring files and maintaining a build that strictly mirrors the source to be more *predictable*, *explicit*, and implicitly, *flexible*.
-- *Predictable*: there are no surprises in the placement of files during configuration.
+- *Predictable*: there are no surprises in the placement of files during configuration, [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG).
 - *Explicit*: each "work unit" has to... explicitely define its configuration dependencies.
-- *Flexible*: as a result of proper configuration, each "work unit" can operate from anywhere.
+- *Flexible*: as a result of proper configuration, each "work unit" can operate on the build directory from anywhere.

 While the accidental flexibility can be considered a "happy little accident", the first two points give a promise of reduced mental load for future changes and bugs.